Diamante-Smith/Active-Directory/README.md

 - Search for Virtual Machines and hit create

 - Please select your designated resource group.
-For the name of the virtual machine, I have chosen "DC-1."
+For the name of the virtual machine, I have chosen "DC-1"

 - I have selected my region and configured the availability options to "Availability Zone," ensuring that "Self-Selected Zone" is also marked.
 For all other settings, I have retained the options as displayed.
-Furthermore, I have chosen the image for this virtual machine as "Windows Server 2022 Datacenter Azure Edition - x64 Gen 2."
+Furthermore, I have chosen the image for this virtual machine as "Windows Server 2022 Datacenter Azure Edition - x64 Gen 2"

 <img width="545" alt="1A" src="https://github.com/user-attachments/assets/b3585c30-9b36-410e-b2c8-76b6c8fc3bb4">

 <br>

 - When determining the appropriate size, it is essential to ensure that there are a minimum of 2 virtual CPUs (VCPUs) allocated.
-Additionally, it is advisable to document your username and password in a secure location for future reference.
+Additionally, it is advisable to document your username and password in a secure location for future reference

   <br>